dlops-io/data-labeling/README.md

   - Ignore: Google Application Credentials
   - Ignore: Google Project ID
 - You can `Check Connection` to make sure your connection works
-- `Save` your changes
+- Click `Add Target Storage` to save your changes

 ### Enable cross-origin resource sharing (CORS)

-At this point, you will notice that you can’t access the images and instead receive an error message related to CORS.
+At this point, you will notice that you can't access the images and instead receive an error message related to CORS.

-In addition to authentication, GCP buckets restrict access from domains that can’t be resolved via reverse DNS lookup.
+In addition to authentication, GCP buckets restrict access from domains that can't be resolved via reverse DNS lookup.
 Since we are running Label Studio on localhost, GCP blocks access due to these default restrictions.

 CORS, or **Cross-Origin Resource Sharing**, controls which domains can access resources from a different domain.
 In this case, we need to allow localhost (or from anywhere) to access the GCP bucket.

-Unfortunately, there’s no direct way to configure CORS for this use case through the GCP web interface—it must be done programmatically.
+Unfortunately, there's no direct way to configure CORS for this use case through the GCP web interface—it must be done programmatically.

 As a result, we need to set up another container to handle the CORS configuration.

 Luckily, our senior engineers have set up things for you.
 The Dockerfile, Pipfiles and docker-CLI.sh is available for you.

+- Change the bucket name in `docker-shell-CLI.sh`
-Run `docker-shell-CLI.sh` to enter a container where you can execute `cli.py`.
+- Run `docker-shell-CLI.sh` to enter a container where you can execute `cli.py`.

-- Go to the shell where we ran the docker containers
+- Go docker container that you just run
 - Run `python cli.py -c`
 - To view the CORs settings, run `python cli.py -m`

 ### Annotate Data

 Now go back into the newly create project in Label Studio and you should see the images automatically pulled in from the GCS Cloud Storage Bucket

 - Click on an item in the grid to annotate using the UI
 - Repeat for a few of the images